Eswatini (Swaziland) travel guide

 Protecting yourself and your belongings

-There can be casual theft, pickpocketing and occasional muggings, particularly at the edges of towns and cities.
+There can be casual theft, pickpocketing and occasional muggings, particularly at the edges of towns and cities, and at night.
 Armed robbery has happened but is not common.
 You should:

 - avoid walking in the downtown areas of Mbabane and Manzini after dark